weavedev/netdep/README.md

 ## Features

-- Detection of HTTP network dependencies, including [NATS Technology](https://nats.io/) the [Gin Framework](https://gin-gonic.com/)
+- Detection of HTTP network dependencies, including [NATS Technology](https://nats.io/) and the [Gin Framework](https://gin-gonic.com/)
 - Linting capabilities: detection of unused services
-- Interprets URLs of endpoints, client calls (in certain cases)
+- Interprets URLs of endpoints, client calls, provided that the URL complies with one of the following conditions:
+    - it is a string literal
+    - it is created using concatenation on string literals
 - Supports user-assisted detection of netDeps - supports such annotations as `//netDep: endpoint`
 - Substitution of Environment variables
 - Easy to use command line interface